cwbae10-purdue/CTI-EACL24/README.md

  ## Large-scale Pretraining, Threat Reports Corpus Dataset

- - textual corpus of threat reports
+ - Textual corpus of threat reports

- - collected from 8 vendors
+ - Collected from 8 vendors

- - Table 2 in the paper

  ## Threat Reports, Classified by APT Groups

- - a collection of threat reports by APT groups
+ - A collection of threat reports by APT groups

- - our evaluation set is well-filtered, manually-verified set
+ - Our evaluation set is well-filtered, manually-verified set

- - Section 5.2 in the paper

- - we also provide the copied list from two public websites (Malpedia, ThaiCERT).
+ - We also provide the copied list from two public websites (Malpedia, ThaiCERT).

   ## Threat Report Collector